mgonzalezo/Openshift-Day-2-Operator-conan/README.md

 1. Access the **"Reports"** section at https://productpages.redhat.com/
 2. Navigate to the **"Exports"** section
 3. Select **"Google Sheets Export"**
-4. Download the Excel file to the same folder as this repository
+4. Download the **CSV file** to the same folder as this repository (the tool now uses CSV format for better performance)

 ### 3. Set Up Python Environment